How to remove mould and prevent it coming back in your home

 How to stop and prevent mould on windows

-A great way to prevent mould on windows is to dry off condensation.
+A great way to prevent mould on windows is to dry off any condensation.
 “On cold mornings, give the windows a wipe with a soft, clean cloth to remove excess moisture,” says Davies.
 “It’s also a good idea to open the windows and allow airflow, which naturally removes dampness from the air.”

 How to stop mould growing on house foundations